siesgstarena/labs/README.md

 ## About
 Labs is a one stop for all Data Science and Machine Learning enthusiasts to learn and contribute to one of the several research activities carried out by SIESGSTarena team.
 Its a community driven project where every novice and experienced can make use of our datasets and try to come up with several visualizations, pre-trained models and any other research work which can be deployed on SIESGSTarena or published in general.

-## Set of Experiments (just few examples, you can do more than what's said here)
+## Set of Experiments (Just few examples, you can do more than what's given here)

-* Recommendation of Blogs to users
+* Wordclouds of the most common phrases in the blogs
-* Recommendation of problems to users based on past submissions
+* Recommendation of problems to users based on their past submissions
+* Recommendation of blog posts to users
 * A statistical representation of progress of users in respective topics ('tags' feature in the dataset) of competitive programming in SIESGSTarena

 **Refer [code-drills](https://www.code-drills.com/) for further clarity.**